jdh4/machine_learning_libraries/spark/README.md

 Spark is big data processing engine with machine learning functionality.
 It's greatest utility is that the parallelization is done automatically.
 The user writes a script and Spark handles the calculations.
 It offers multiple frontend languages.

-- The basic idea is to store the data in a DataFrame and distribute the data across many nodes.
+- The basic idea is to store the data in a DataFrame which is distributed over many nodes.
 The underlying data structure is the resilent distributed datasets (RDD).
+Think of an RDD of a list of objects.

-- Lazy evaluation of the Spark is used.
-This means operations are only performed when needed.
-Transformation enter as a node in the graph.
+- Lazy evaluation is used.
+Operations in the Spark script which transform an RDD translate to a node in the computation graph.
 Actions cause the graph to be evaluated.
-The result of computations can be cached.
+Results can be cached.

 Spark 2.2 is available on the HPC clusters.
 See the [Python API](https://spark.apache.org/docs/2.2.0/api/python/index.html).

+The session below illustrates how to create a simple DataFrame in he PySpark shell:

 ```bash
 $ ssh della  # or another cluster